codedread/erp/README.md

   * Duplicate words may be present.
   * The client can choose how many words to include in the phrase.

-## Examples
+## Examples Phrases
-  * A phrase of length 1 has 640 unique phrases. (~9 bits).
-Example phrase: lip
+  * Length 1 has 640 unique phrases (~9 bits).
+Example: ran
-  * A phrase of length 2 has 409k unique phrases. (~18 bits).
-Example phrase: cult-ostrich
+  * Length 2 has 409k unique phrases (~18 bits).
+Example: purse-advice
-  * A phrase of length 3 has 262.14M unique phrases. (~27 bits).
-Example phrase: turkey-over-swagger
+  * Length 3 has 262M unique phrases (~27 bits).
+Example: chest-tackle-bubble
-  * A phrase of length 4 has 167.77B unique phrases. (~37 bits).
-Example phrase: early-perform-ulcer-vent
+  * Length 4 has 167B unique phrases (~37 bits).
+Example: zoom-trick-form-fret
-  * A phrase of length 5 has 107.37T unique phrases. (~46 bits).
-Example phrase: stupid-stout-dance-toss-forum
+  * Length 5 has 107T unique phrases (~46 bits).
+Example: action-sin-hero-shoulder-cape